Staniel Cay, Exuma Islands, Bahamas

 Fishing: Outside of the Exumas Land and Sea Park is great fishing, including deep sea fishing in nearby underwater channels, salt water fly fishing, bonefishing, and depending on the regulations and season there may be spearfishing for grouper and lobster.

-Use Staniel Cay as a hub for several days of fun when on a Bahamas yacht charter in the Exuma Islands.
+Use Staniel Cay as a hub for several days of fun when on an Exumas Island yacht charter in the Bahamas.